hawkgs/genetic-algorithm-demo/README.md

 # genetic-algorithm-demo

-NodeJS demo from the "Quick intro to Genetic algorithms with a JavaScript example".
+NodeJS demo from the "Quick intro to Genetic algorithms (with a JavaScript example)".